carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   ``ET_REL``
-    The type produced by the AMD GPU backend compiler as it is relocatable code object.
+    The type produced by the AMDGPU backend compiler as it is relocatable code object.

   ``ET_DYN``